MrSingh/notes/README.md

 ## Data

-MData used in the examples are from freely available datasets and a link is provided at the the to of each note.
+Data used in the examples are from freely available datasets and a link is provided at the the top of each note.

 ## Hugo Specific Notes